elan-dcc/elan-dcc.github.io/content/en/researchers/researchhospital.md

 If you want permission to use data already available in the ELAN environment, follow the steps laid out below.

+## Accessing hospital data in ELAN
-**We advise you to start this procedure on time, as it takes time to be matched up with a Principal Investigator.** You can always submit the required files for step 3 later down the line.
+Follow these steps to use data already available in the ELAN environment. **Start early to ensure you have enough time to match with a Principal Investigator (PI)**.
+You can always submit the required files for step 3 later down the line.

 1. Find a Principal Investigator (PI) from Haga/HMC willing to co-author your research.
-Most departments in HAGA have a research nurse (???????????) who will help you with step 2 (contacting a PI).
+Most departments at HAGA have a research nurse (???????????) to help you contact a PI (step 2).
-1. Contact the Principal Investigator in Question'
+1. Contact the PI

-    - If you want to contact a PI at Haga: Click [here](https://haga.castorsms.com/user/login) to make an account in Haga's Castor SMS and "fill in forms".
-Some examples of filled in forms can be found [here](https://hagawetenschapsbureau.nl/index_const.php);
+    - For Haga: Create an account in Haga's [Castor SMS](https://haga.castorsms.com/user/login) and fill in the neccesary forms.
+Some examples of filled forms can be found [here](https://hagawetenschapsbureau.nl/index_const.php);
-    - If you want to contact a PI at HMC: Click [here](https://www.haaglandenmc.nl/over-ons/opleiding-en-ontwikkeling/leerhuis-landsteiner/) to make an account on HMC's PaNaMa
+    - For HMC: Create an account in HMC's [PaNaMa](https://www.haaglandenmc.nl/over-ons/opleiding-en-ontwikkeling/leerhuis-landsteiner/)

-1. Fill in the forms required by the hospital(s).
-Make sure **you mention in the title that it's an ELAN data research request if that's the case**.
-This will shorten the processing time of your application.
-Add the research protocol and the nWMO approval you have received from us to your file in Castor/PaNaMa.
+1. Complete the forms required by the hospital(s).
+Make sure **you indicate in the title that it's an ELAN data research request if that's the case to expedite processing**.
+Include your research protocol and the nWMO approval in your Castor/PaNaMa file.

-    - Make **sure** to mention the research you will be conducting does not require new data, and relies on data ELAN has already received from the hospital(s).
+    - **Ensure** you mention that your relies on data already present in ELAN and does not require new data from the hospital(s).
-    - Make **sure** you upload contracts (????????????).
-You can contact Frank Ardesch or the secretariat Health Campus Den Haag.
+    - **Ensure** you upload the neccesary contracts (????????????).
+For assistance, contact Frank Ardesch or the Health Campus Den Haag secretariat.
+    {{< comment >}} Welke contracten ? {{< /comment >}}
 1. While your application(s) is/are being processed, make sure to contact an employee from each hospital you're contacting to establish a budget.
-1. When your file is complete, the sciencebureau(s) will pick up your submission.
+1. When your file is complete, the science bureau(s) will process your submission.
 You will receive a message through Castor and/or PaNaMa when it has been approved.

+## Adding an Intern to an Approved Project:
 If you want to add an intern to a project that has already been approved by one or both hospitals, do the following:
-- If your research relies on Haga: add the intern's data to Castor SMS and mail Haga wetenschapsbureau.
+- For Haga: add the intern's data to Castor SMS and mail Haga wetenschapsbureau.
-- If your research (also) relies on HMC: Contact wetenschapsbureau Landsteiner
+- For HMC: Contact wetenschapsbureau Landsteiner